- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is crucial to implement proper backup and redundancy strategies, regularly monitor the health of the NAS device and its components, ensure a stable and reliable network infrastructure, and keep the device's firmware up to date.

-Although NAS XCubeNAS XN3002T can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeNAS XN3002T can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -